3 Strategies For Elevating Your Grateful Patient Program

 It’s now time to pass your validated screening results to your fundraising team.
 Better yet, use the power of a tool like Gravyty.
 Powered by artificial intelligence, Gravyty’s flagship tool First Draft proactively recommends which donors and prospects to reach out to, the best time to reach them, and the best next step to take.

 Lastly – always remember the power of donor segmentation.
-For example, when putting together a puzzle, it’s wise to sort the pieces by colour.
-The same principle applies to your database.
 With iWave Screening, it’s easier than ever to segment your current and prospective donors based on their internal and external scores.
 Whether it’s 50 names or 50,000, a strategically sorted database will enable your healthcare organization to make gift asks to patients with expert precision.

 Ready To Get Started?